wellandlighthouse/CDN-Sync-Tool/readme.txt

 = Why do you upload static plugin files? =

 Because some plugins also have images and static files that need to be displayed on your site, we also want the plugin to work even if you decide not to use the concatenation functionality of the plugin.

+= JS/CSS files aren't combined properly? =

+You will need to delete the WP Super Cache cache before this works as it was changed in 2.2.
+This should only need to be done once.
+First page load after doing this will be really long, subsequent loads will be fast.

 = Why do you concatenation Javascript and CSS files when there are others plugins that do it? =